Getting Started with Blazor Chart Wizard Component in Blazor WASM App

 builder.Services.AddSyncfusionBlazor();

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor Chart Wizard component in the default web browser.
+Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
+The Blazor Chart Wizard component will render in your default web browser.

 Populate Blazor Chart Wizard data

-To bind data for the Chart Wizard component, you can assign a IEnumerable object to the DataSource property.
+To bind data for the Chart Wizard component, you can assign an IEnumerable object to the DataSource property.

 public class OlympicsData